-The Board of Directors may elect to utilize investment consultants and/or external management companies to provide investment services consistent with the NC State ITF's investment objectives, policies, guidelines, and constraints.
-Services required for such providers will vary based on the level of engagement chosen by the Board of Directors and may include but are not limited to:
+The Investment Committee may elect to utilize investment consultants and/or external management companies to provide investment services consistent with the NC State ITF's investment objectives, policies, guidelines, and constraints.
+Services required for such providers will vary based on the level of engagement chosen by the Investment Committee and may include but are not limited to:

 - 1. Identifying and recommending new investment managers and opportunities; - 2.
 Evaluating the performance of the NC State ITF's investment managers, monitoring their portfolios and, from time to time recommending additional allocations to or withdrawals from such managers; - 3.
-Engaging in regular, ongoing communications with the NC State ITF's external investment managers in accordance with due diligence policies and procedures established by the Board of Directors; - 4.
+Engaging in regular, ongoing communications with the NC State ITF's external investment managers in accordance with due diligence policies and procedures established by the Investment Committee; - 4.
 Assisting in the preparation and execution of strategic planning to identify and review objectives of the NC State ITF;